zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-Absolute PATH of the fastq file referring to the experiment (also compressed format can be provided)
+Specify the absolute PATH (from the system root `/`) to the NGS read files in FastQ format.
+It is important to specify the file paths in the same order as the corresponding names of the experiments in `@2C)`.
+Compressed files (`.fastq.gz`) can also be processed:
 ```
 Location of input file 1 (add additional lines if necessary):
 @2D) /Users/User/HaSAPPy/experiments/raw_data/file1.fastq